Majjhima Nikāya 94

 So evaṁ pabbajito samāno bhikkhūnaṁ sikkhāsājīvasamāpanno pāṇātipātaṁ pahāya pāṇātipātā paṭivirato hoti, nihitadaṇḍo nihitasattho lajjī dayāpanno sabbapāṇabhūtahitānukampī viharati.

 Once they’ve gone forth, they take up the training and livelihood of the mendicants.
 They give up killing living creatures, renouncing the rod and the sword.
-They’re scrupulous and kind, living full of compassion for all living beings.
+They’re scrupulous and kind, living full of sympathy for all living beings.

 Adinnādānaṁ pahāya adinnādānā paṭivirato hoti dinnādāyī dinnapāṭikaṅkhī.
 Athenena sucibhūtena attanā viharati.